ppuzio/solid-hit-the-frog/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
+Currently no backend is connected yet - so all mechanisms are browser side.
+Backend implementation is in progress.<br>

 ### `yarn build` (or `npm run build` for npm users)